hashicorp/terraform/website/README.md

 **Launch Site Locally**

-1. From terminal, navigate into your local `terraform` top-level directory and run `make website`.
+1. Navigate into your local `terraform` top-level directory and run `make website`.
 3. Open `http://localhost:4567` in your web browser.
+While the preview is running, you can edit pages and Middleman will automatically rebuild them.
 4. When you're done with the preview, press ctrl-C in your terminal to stop the server.

-While the preview is running, you can edit pages and Middleman will automatically rebuild them.